CenturyLink/ExpertDHCP/README.md

 <br />

 - **General Features**
-  - Control geographically redundant KEA DHCP servers from a single WEB UI
+  - Control geographically redundant Kea DHCP servers from a single WEB UI
-  - Configure subnets, reservations, classes and other aspects of KEA DHCP using a web UI
+  - Configure subnets, reservations, classes and other aspects of Kea DHCP using a web UI
   - Capture DHCP packets for troubleshooting